A Riemann-Roch theorem for edge-weighted graphs: Introduction

+\end{theorem} Since $h^0(K-D)\ge 0$, the classical Riemann inequality $h^0(D) \ge \deg(D)+1-g$ holds.
 The results of Baker and Norine (see \cite{BN}) are exactly that the above theorem holds in the case of the subring $R = \Z$.
 Our proof depends on the Baker-Norine Theorem in a critical way; it would be interesting to provide an independent proof.

 In \cite{GK} and \cite{MZ}, a Riemann-Roch theorem is proved for metric graphs with integral divisors; these results differ from the present result in two fundamental ways.
 First, our edge weights $p_{ij}$ and the coefficients of the divisors are elements of the ring $R$.
 Second, the genus $g$ is in $R$ for the present result, whereas in \cite{GK} and \cite{MZ}, $g$ is a nonnegative integer.